minio/docs/source/administration/object-management/object-versioning.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Performing a ``DELETE`` operation on a versioned object creates a 0-byte ``DeleteMarker`` as the latest version of that object.
-For objects where the latest version is a ``DeleteMarker``, clients must specify versioning flags or identifiers to ``GET/HEAD/LIST/DELETE`` operations to work on any previous version of that object.
+For objects where the latest version is a ``DeleteMarker``, clients must specify versioning flags or identifiers to perform ``GET/HEAD/LIST/DELETE`` operations on a prior version of that object.
 The default server behavior omits ``DeleteMarker`` objects from consideration for unversioned operations.

-MinIO relies on :ref:`Lifecycle Management expiration rules <minio-lifecycle-management-expiration>` for automatic cleanup *or* versioned delete operations for manual cleanup of non-current versioned objects and ``DeleteMarker`` objects.
+MinIO relies on :ref:`Lifecycle Management expiration rules <minio-lifecycle-management-expiration>` for automatic cleanup *or* manual cleanup using versioned ``DELETE`` operations for removing non-current versioned objects and ``DeleteMarker`` objects.

 .. admonition:: MinIO Implements Idempotent Delete Markers
    :class: note